Santa Teresa Hills

 The Santa Teresa Hills are a range of mountains in Santa Clara County, California, located primarily in the city of San Jose.
 They separate the San Jose neighborhoods of Almaden Valley to the west and Santa Teresa to the east.

 Geography

 The range runs south of San Jose and is about 7 miles long.
 The New Almaden hills and greater Santa Cruz Mountains span south.
 Notable peaks include Coyote Peak and Bernal Hill.

 Notable bodies of water include Santa Teresa Creek, which runs west down through the southern portion of the hills.
 It soon joins Arroyo Calero, which originates from Calero Reservoir in New Almaden.
 Arroyo Calero then joins Alamitos Creek, which flows through Almaden Lake at the western end of the Santa Teresa Hills, exiting eventually to the Guadalupe River and then to the San Francisco Bay at Alviso.
-Santa Teresa Spring emerges at the base of the north side of the hills.
+Santa Teresa Spring emerges at the base of the north side of the hills, in the nearby Santa Teresa County Park.